Gonaz/HeadPoseEstimation/README.md

 Data
 -----------------------------
 The program was made for the Bosphorus database.
 The program expects that the files have the following structure.
-The directory "data" contains the Bosphorus database (you can download this at https://dl.dropbox.com/u/27590885/HeadPoseEstimation.zip).
+The directory "data" contains the Bosphorus database (~~you can download this at https://dl.dropbox.com/u/27590885/HeadPoseEstimation.zip~~ this can be provided upon request).

     src/
         data/